RhinoDevel/cbmtapepi/README.md

 - Use simplest and cheapest way to built such an interface.
 - Use as few hardware components as possible.
 - Use a Raspberry Pi and one of its mass storage devices.
-- Fast load (and save).
+- Fast load and save (currently for CBM/PET machines with BASIC v2 and v4, only).
 - Custom commands (via wedge) instead of (mis-)using Commodore SAVE command.

 ### To-do

-- Integrate fast load/save/etc. via wedge into next official release.
 - Support loading PRG files with filenames longer than 12 characters.
-- "Real"/complete tape drive emulation.
+- Read/write from/to tape storage files like TAP, etc.
 - MAYBE IMPOSSIBLE (kernel module?): Raspbian port of CBM Tape Pi, see [Linux README](./linux/README.md).

 ## Requirements